SwissDataScienceCenter/renku/docs/how-to-guides/02_own_machine/clone-renku-project.rst

     This will open RenkuLab in a browser window, where you can enter your credentials.
     Then, the local Renku CLI receives and stores a secure token that will be used for future authentications.

+    **Clone your Renku Project**

+    #.
+Back on renkulab.io_, on your Renku project's page, click “Settings”.
+    #.
+Under "Clone commands" copy the :meth:`renku clone <renku.ui.cli.clone>` command.
+    #.
+On your machine’s terminal, navigate to where you want your project to be located.
+    #.
+Paste and run the clone command you copied.

 .. tabbed:: Authenticate via SSH Key

     To authenticate with RenkuLab from a remote machine,